Scalable adaptive algorithms for next-generation multiphase flow simulations

-An erosion is triggered when the counter equals the $(b_l - l)$, where $l$ is the current level of the octree mesh.
+An erosion is triggered when the counter equals $(b_l - l)$, where $l$ is the current level of the octree mesh.
 For example, an element two times coarser than the finest mesh, i.e., $b_l - l = 2$, will have to wait for two iterations before erosion can finally be triggered.
 This gives a way to balance the difference in levels of octree mesh.
-Similarly, as before, we then perform a series of dilation steps to follow the erosion steps.
-The dilation is also triggered similarly to account for the difference in octree levels.
-We perform a larger number of dilation steps compared to the erosion steps to compensate for the thresholding encountered during $\phi_{BW,o}$, thus ensuring that no region that is a part of a larger region gets marked for high refinement, leading to a drastic increase in the problem size.
+Similarly, as before, we then perform dilation steps to follow the erosion steps.
+The dilation is also executed similarly to account for the difference in octree levels.
+We perform a larger number of dilation steps compared to the erosion steps to compensate for the thresholding encountered during $\phi_{BWO}$, thus ensuring that no region that is a part of a larger region gets marked for high refinement, leading to a drastic increase in the problem size.
 Finally, we make a last pass over the elements and mark it with reduced Cahn based on the following condition: